Phengar/Projet2_1A_info/README.md

 ## Algorithm choices

 This overall project revolved around graph algorithm, the graph considered in this project is an oriented graph that is represented by two files, namely : *nodes.csv* and *edges.csv*.
 Each node of this graph are identified by two number \(x, y)\.
 First of, a loading function uses a linked-list to load the graph of yet \"unknown\" size in memory.
-The graph is then converted into an adjacency matrix structure for simplicity complexity sake.
+The graph is then converted into an adjacency matrix structure for both simplicity and complexity sake.
 Each (x, y) identifier of the graph is mapped to a unique number identifier (the row number of the node in *nodes.csv*) through a matrix of (Xmax * Ymax) dimension.
 Acyclism checking function revolves on a depth-first search algorithm, if the graph tries to visit an already visited node, it means that the graph is cyclic.
 In order to find clusters in the graph, we used a cluster search function that runs a depth-first search on the whole graph, starting from node zero and then on other nodes until the graph is completely visited.
-When also built functions that sorts nodes in a decreasing order(either UP or GP) depending on their degree value.
-Thus, a quick sort is used due to its average O(nlog(n)) time complexity given a list of size n as an input, it is also memory friendly compared to merge sort.
+We also built functions that sorts nodes in a decreasing order (either UP or GP) depending on their degree value.
+Thus, a quick sort is used due to its average O(nlog(n)) time complexity given a list of size n as an input.
+In addition, it is memory friendly compared to merge sort.
-The longest path algorithm revolves on breadth-first search as there is no need to select a specific edge at each step of the algorithm, compared to Dijkstra algorithm or Bellman-Ford algorithm, as each edge as a weight of one.
+The longest path algorithm revolves on breadth-first search as there is no need to select a specific edge at each step of the algorithm, compared to Dijkstra algorithm or Bellman-Ford algorithm, as each edge has a weight of one.
 In the Python CSV formater script, we used a hashing table in order to efficiently check if an edge already exists in the *edges.csv* file.
 The CSV formater program was written in Python as it was quick to implement and as we were allowed to.